LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/detect-image-type/README.md

   - Computer Vision
 ---

-# Sample Code for Tagging Visual Features with Computer Vision
+# Sample Code for Detecting Image Type with Computer Vision

-This sample code shows you how to tag visual features with the Computer Vision API.
+This sample code shows you how to detect image type with the Computer Vision API.

 ## Contents